 Statement of Faith

 Boyd Buchanan School offers a loving, Christ-centered environment fully nurturing the spiritual, intellectual, social and physical potential of each student.
-Boyd Buchanan is a rare and special place for preparing students to walk with the Master and to embrace life’s challenges with joy, courage, and wisdom.
+Boyd Buchanan is a rare and special place for preparing students to walk with the Lord and to embrace life’s challenges with joy, courage, and wisdom.

 The Boyd Buchanan School Beliefs Statement is in concert with the message of God as reflected in the Bible and historic Christianity.
 It was created to inspire the Board of Trustees, Administration, Faculty, and Staff to be like-minded and unified to accomplish God’s purpose and will for Boyd Buchanan School.
 These statements define the perspective that shapes a Boyd Buchanan education.